alvespinho/apprentice/README.md

-# tests
+# apprentice
-Apprentice studies as a Python developer.
+Beginner studies as a Python developer.